-Automatic dependent surveillance-broadcast (ADS-B) helps to improve situational awareness of pilots.
-It also allows air traffic control to see you and other aircraft, helping to improve safety.
+Automatic dependent surveillance-broadcast (ADS-B) helps to improve situational awareness for pilots.
+Higher-end equipment can also allow air traffic control see you and other aircraft, helping to improve safety.

 Overall, ADS-B can greatly improve and enhance your situational awareness when flying or operating around an aerodrome.